ocaml/dune/doc/foreign-code.rst

 Stub Generation with Dune Ctypes
 ================================

-Beginning in dune 3.0, it is possible to use the ctypes_ stanza to generate bindings for C libraries without writing any C code.
+Beginning in Dune 3.0, it's possible to use the ``ctypes_`` stanza to generate bindings for C libraries without writing any C code.

-Note that dune support for this feature is experimental and is not subject to backward compatibility guarantees.
+Note that Dune support for this feature is experimental and is not subject to backward compatibility guarantees.

-To use dune ctypes stub generation, you must provide two OCaml modules: a "type description" module for describing the C library types and constants, and a "function description" module for describing the C library functions.
+To use Dune ctypes stub generation, you must provide two OCaml modules: a "type description" module for describing the C library types and constants, and a "function description" module for describing the C library functions.
 Additionally, you must list any C headers and a method for resolving build and link flags.

 If you're binding a library distributed by your OS, you can use the ``pkg-config`` utility to resolve any build and link flags.
 Alternatively, if you're using a locally installed library or a vendored library, you can provide the flags manually.

 The "type description" module must define a functor named ``Types`` with signature ``Ctypes.TYPE``.
 The "function description" module must define a functor named ``Functions`` with signature ``Ctypes.FOREIGN``.

-A toy example
+A Toy Example
 -------------

-To begin, you must declare the ctypes extension in your ``dune-project`` file:
+To begin, you must declare the ``ctypes`` extension in your ``dune-project`` file:

 .. code:: scheme